MarRoth93/Optimal-Neural-Engineering-of-Human-Cognitive-Experience/README.md

 # Optimal Neural Engineering of Human Cognitive Experience

 The initial scripts and processing pipeline in the `scripts` directory originate from the [**brain-diffuser**](https://github.com/furkanozcelik/brain-diffuser) project by Furkan Ozcelik and Rufin VanRullen.
 These provide the base utilities for extracting features, running regressions and reconstructing images from brain data.
+Downloading the NSD-Dataset is explained there.

 ## Additions